ArtPoon/slides/markdown/mimm4750g-L16-NGS.md

 # MIMM4750G
-## Next-generation sequence analysis
+## Short-read mapping
 ![](https://imgs.xkcd.com/comics/dna.png)

 ---

-# What is NGS?
+# Next-generation sequencing (NGS)

-* A catch-all term for specialized technology for performing genetic sequencing reactions on a very large scale.
+* NGS is a catch-all term for technology that performs sequencing reactions on a very large scale.
 * NGS platforms generate gigabytes or [terabytes](https://en.wikipedia.org/wiki/Terabyte) of sequence data in a day.
   * An [Illumina NovaSeq 6000](https://www.illumina.com/systems/sequencing-platforms/novaseq/specifications.html) system can produce 6TB in one run.
-* The field of bioinformatics grew largely from the need to make sense of these data.
+* Recent growth in bioinformatics has largely been driven by the need to process and analyze NGS data.

 ---